 Professional Development activities, career mentoring and social events.

 The chance to network with pioneering researchers in XFEL science.

 Additional Salary Information: paid every two weeks

-BioXFEL is a Science and Technology Center established by the National Science Foundation in 2013 of eight U.S. research universities aimed at addressing the fundamental questions in biology at the molecular level.
+BioXFEL is a Science and Technology Center established by the National Science Foundation in 2013, aimed at addressing the fundamental questions in biology at the molecular level.

 Utilizing a recently-invented pulsed hard X-ray laser, our researchers can capture biological molecules in atomic detail, view their functional motions by taking brief snapshots, and observe interactions in their native environment.
 This new technology is certain to open up a new world to biology, to science, and to human health.